Understanding Duty to Retreat vs. Stand Your Ground in New York

-That’s 38 states, including Texas, Kentucky, Florida and Ohio, that have controversial stand-your-ground laws allowing use of lethal force in some situations.
-That eclipses the 11 states, including New York, that have the lesser-known duty-to-retreat laws as their self-defense laws.
+A majority of states, including Texas, Kentucky, Florida and Ohio, have controversial stand-your-ground laws that allow the use of lethal force.
+Only about 13 states, including New York, have the lesser-known duty-to-retreat laws as their self-defense laws.

 New York adopted “duty to retreat” in 1968.
-The law states that use of deadly force is not allowed if a person can retreat with “complete personal safety to oneself or other.”
-The duty to retreat does not apply if the person is in their own home and not the initial agressor.
+The law states that use of deadly force cannot be used if a person can retreat with “complete personal safety to oneself or other.”
+The duty to retreat does not apply if the person is in their own home and not the initial aggressor.

 “We see deadly physical force [cases] all the time,” says Justine Olderman, managing director of the criminal defense practice with The Bronx Defenders.
 “The prosecutor will argue that our client could have retreated safely and didn’t do so, and we have to combat that.
 We have to argue, ‘No, it would’ve been unreasonable to expect somebody to retreat at that point.’”

 She adds, “We had a homicide case where a woman stabbed her child’s father in the hallway outside of her apartment, and in that case the question was, ‘Did she have a duty to retreat to her apartment?’

 “We make a lot of assumptions that the place she could have retreated to was a safe place; but for her, who had been the victim of domestic violence at the hands of this man for years, her apartment wasn’t a safety zone.
 She had no place to retreat to.”

 Gerald Shargel, a partner at Winston & Strawn, sees “duty to retreat” as a basic tenet of a civilized society, and “stand your ground” as a return to America’s Wild West days.